Salmon-Computer-Vision/salmon-computer-vision/README.md

 documentation](https://github.com/Salmon-Computer-Vision/ByteTrack/blob/main/README.md)
 to install all the requirements to run ByteTrack.

-Download the `bytetrack_salmon.tar.gz` dataset from the above Dropbox link.
+Download the `bytetrack_salmon.tar.gz` dataset from the [Dataset](#dataset) section or convert the dataset to the MOT sequences format and use the script in the `ByteTrack` repo to convert them to the COCO format.

 Extract it and put the `salmon` folder in the `datasets` folder.
 ```bash